-If you’re having a tough time on your list, you Realtor can help you prioritize based on your budget.
+If you’re having a tough time on your list, your Realtor can help you prioritize based on your budget.
 By looping them in on this part of the home buying process, you can make sure that they will show you the homes that will work for you.

 Remember that location is VERY important for the future in regards to schools, resale value, amenities nearby.
 Location is pretty much the only thing you can’t change on the home.
 There are a lot of wonderful homes that are located in bad areas of town that will likely never get any better.

 I’ve put together a free printable checklist of all the documents that you will likely need to present to your lender to apply for your home’s mortgage.
 Check them off as you get them gathered up and then go get that mortgage!

-Get a pre-qualification letter from a lender
+Step 6: Get a Pre-Qualification Letter from a Lender

 Nowadays a pre-qual is pretty much a requirement to write an offer.
-You should have your letter in hand before you even start look at homes.
+You should have your letter in hand before you even start looking at homes.

 Starting to actually tour homes is the fun part of the home buying process!!!
 We did a lot of our “shopping” online through our Realtor’s Instant Notification program and we could see the homes listed in our area.

 ‘m more interested in what those photos aren’t showing.
-You also can’t see the neighborhood, neighbors, floor plan or any big red flags.
+You also can’t see the neighborhood, neighbors, floor plan, or any big red flags.
 These websites also have lag time and sometimes their info is not as up to date as a Realtor can provide.

-Don’t forget to keep an eye out for for sale signs too!
-When we purchased our 1st fixer upper, it was one drove by everyday.
+Don’t forget to keep an eye out for for-sale signs too!
+When we purchased our 1st fixer-upper, it was one drove by every day.
 We instantly noticed when the for-sale sign went up.

 In fact, if a Realtor acts like that, talk to them about it.
 At least give them a chance to change their attitude.
 If they don’t, go ahead and find another Realtor.

 You are the one spending a lot of money, not them and you need to be as sure as possible this is the home you can be happy in for a long time.

-Make an offer
+Step 8: Make an Offer

 There was SO MUCH up in the air – the uncertainty killed me… and I only had to deal with it over a weekend before we knew we were moving forward.

 If you don’t understand something, ASK.
 That’s what your Realtor is for.
 A good Realtor will explain everything in-depth before moving forward.

 Don’t worry though, the check won’t be deposited until you actually open escrow (no fear folks – we’ll talk about what the heck it means to open escrow on the next step).

 Before you make the offer, be sure this is the house you want.
 Once you enter into the agreement, it is a bonafide contract.
 You can’t just change your mind, you really need to have a valid reason to break the contract.

 What should you ask for on offers?

-It entirely depends on the home, buyer, and the market, but usually you can ask for closing costs, home warranty, septic certification (if the property has a septic tank), escrow fees to be split between buyer and seller.
+It entirely depends on the home, buyer, and the market, but usually, you can ask for closing costs, home warranty, septic certification (if the property has a septic tank), escrow fees to be split between buyer and seller.

 IMPORTANT NOTE: There are specific requirements in each state.
 For instance in California – a Natural Hazard Report is almost always required.
 Sometimes you can ask the seller to pay for it.
 Your Realtor should know what is required for your state – another good reason to use a Realtor.

-Seller responds (acceptance or counter offer)
+Step 9: Wait for Seller Response (acceptance or counter offer)

 This can feel a bit like a dreaded waiting game.
 In your offer, you will indicate a deadline for the seller to respond, so at least there is a light at the end of the tunnel!

 If the seller accepts your offer, you are off to the races!
 Woohoo….

-At this point in the home buying process for first time home buyers, it is important that you know your limits.
+At this point in the home buying process for first-time home buyers, it is important that you know your limits.
 Don’t get roped into a bidding war.
 You may find yourself in a place where you are making an offer at a price higher than you are comfortable with.